waikato-llm/llm-dataset-converter/README.md

    to-xtuner

 optional arguments:
   -h, --help              show basic help message and exit --help-all              show basic help message plus help on all plugins and exit --help-plugin NAME      show help message for plugin NAME and exit -u INTERVAL, --update_interval INTERVAL
                           outputs the progress every INTERVAL records (default: 1000) -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                           the logging level to use (default: WARN) -c {None,bz2,gz,xz,zstd}, --compression {None,bz2,gz,xz,zstd}
-                        the type of compression to use when only providing an output directory to the writer (default: None) -b, --force_batch     processes the data in batches
+                          the type of compression to use when only providing an output directory to the writer (default: None) -b, --force_batch       processes the data in batches -U, --unescape_unicode  unescape unicode characters in the command-line
 ```

 ### Download